vuhnger/vuhnger/README.md

 ## Hi there, I'm @vuhnger 👋

-#### 🔭 I’m currently working as a Consultant @ UiO and pursuing a MSc in Programming and Systems Architecture at the University of Oslo.
+#### 🔭 I’m currently pursuing a MSc in Programming and Systems Architecture at the University of Oslo.

 I'm interested in software engieering, distributed systems and security.